 As I previously mentioned Ghost is running without any commenting features or options.
-I didn’t even wanna start with this blog if it didn’t had a commenting section and I refused to use some other free or commercial options out there.
-Commento is private, anonymous commenting solution that works with many blog platforms and allows you to use one Commento instance and deploy it on multiple sites (domains) that you own.
+I didn’t even wanna start with this blog if it didn’t have a commenting section and I refused to use some other free or commercial options out there.
+Commento is a private, anonymous commenting solution that works with many blog platforms and allows you to use one Commento instance and deploy it on multiple sites (domains) that you own.
 In active development, this light solution is great for all your small or major needs.
-If you are interested how to use it and deploy it have a read here: https://www.blackvoid.club/commento/
+If you are interested in how to use it and deploy it have a read here: https://www.blackvoid.club/commento/

 07 Tiny Tiny RSS (TTRSS)

 * self-hosted; open source * docker image: https://hub.docker.com/r/wangqiru/ttrss * URL: https://tt-rss.org

 O, boy.
 I have no idea how I would function without RSS as my main source of information.
 Just to make one thing clear.
 I hate reading news portals, ads, popups, and anything else that can keep me away and distracted from the actual information that I need.
 Reader mode in a browser is fine, but having a single solution for all your news sources, that’s what TRSS is all about.
 As one of few news aggregator solutions out there that you can host yourself, it's been on my top 10 list for a long long time.
 I honestly can’t recall when was the last time that I read news or articles and not initiated it from within an RSS application.
 More info here: https://www.blackvoid.club/rss-dying-platform-or-the-right-way-to-read-the-news/